-Which is great, because that means more treats for me but I did feel a tiny bit sad about shipping almost all of these to the mid-west.
+Which is great, because that means more treats for me but I did feel a tiny bit sad about shipping almost all of these to the mid-west to a friend.
 Shortbread pairs perfectly with tea and if you’re into scotch I highly recommend a few shortbread cookies with a finger of scotch.

 I love toffee in all baked goods.
 It becomes soft, almost gooey-like, and is a perfect complement to the salted chocolate.
 Milk chocolate would also work for dipping these cookies, but I love dark chocolate and find that it doesn’t add a ton of additional sweetness and pairs with flaky salt a bit better.

 Don’t skimp on the dip.
 Shortbread is great, but it’s exceptional when dipped in chocolate and this shortbread cookies recipe is such a dream when dipped in dark chocolate.

 - 1 cup all-purpose flour